ontodev/valve.py/README.md

 ### Custom Functions

 You may call `valve.validate` with an optional `functions={...}` argument.
-The dictionary value should be in the format of function name (for use in rule and field tables) -> function object (which may or may not have the same name).
+The dictionary value should be in the format of function name (for use in rule and field tables) -> details dict.
+The details dict includes the following items:
+* `usage`: usage text (optional)
+* `validate`: the function to run for VALVE validation
+* `check`: the function to run to check arguments passed to the VALVE function (optional)

 The function name should not collide with any [builtin functions](https://github.com/ontodev/valve/blob/main/README.md#functions).
 The function must be defined in your file with the following required parameters in this order, even if they are not all used:

 1. `config`: VALVE configuration dictionary
 2. `args`: parsed (via `valve.parse`) arguments from the function